Canine Welfare Science

 The Canine Welfare Science website provides carefully curated educational resources to make the science of dog welfare accessible to all and to promote the best animal care and management practices.

-The evidence-based content is relevant to all who care for and about dogs.
-Resources specially selected and tailored to the needs of dogs living in breeding kennels, shelters and rescues, as pets in homes, or in research facilities are included in each topic area.
+Resources are specially tailored to the needs of dogs living in breeding kennels, shelters and rescues, as pets in homes, or in research facilities.

 Together, with knowledge and effort, we can improve the welfare of dogs in our care.
 We hope you will join us in our mission.